-|... is a company within Fantasy Theatre for Children, which aims to produce quality entertainment for general and mature audiences.
+... was a company within Fantasy Theatre for Children, which aimed to produce quality entertainment for general and mature audiences.

 G.D.
-Productions features performers from Fantasy Theatre for Children's mainstage, The Theatre School's adult classes, and the greater Winnipeg performing arts community.
+Productions featured performers from Fantasy Theatre for Children's mainstage, The Theatre School's adult classes, and the greater Winnipeg performing arts community.

-Kicking off the '90s with the comedic Winnipeg Fringe Festival hit “Love, Sex, and Innuendo at Noon” (1992, Tony Frost), the company continued to stage adult comedy through “Pasta Nite for the Arts” cabarets, which Mr Frost mounted regularly inside the old Mother Tucker's Restaurant.
+Kicking off the '90s with the comedic Winnipeg Fringe Festival hit “Love, Sex, and Innuendo at Noon” (1992, Tony Frost), the company continued to stage adult comedy through “Pasta Nite for the Arts” cabarets, which Mr Frost mounted regularly at the Macaroni Bar inside the old Mother Tucker's Restaurant.

 Continuing into 2002 on a more serious note, a double-feature was staged of the recognition scene from “Anastasia” (Tony Frost) and a one-act play based on events from Les MisÚrables entitled “The Bishop's Candlesticks” (John Chase).

 Receiving acclaim from both patrons and performers in response to the company's 2001/02 revival, it was decidedly time to remedy the absence of the "Pasta Nite" comedy shows.

-Playing to a sold-out house, Chase's cabaret was an evening of dinner, drinks, and sketch comedy presented in the old burlesque style: featuring many of FTC's foremost talents, and hosted by Chase & Hamill – Winnipeg's own "Bud Abbott and Lou Costello"!
+Playing to a sold-out house, Chase's cabaret was an evening of dinner, drinks, and sketch comedy presented in the old burlesque style.
+The line-up featured many of FTC's foremost talents, as hosted by Chase & Hamill – Winnipeg's own "Bud Abbott and Lou Costello"!